stephencweiss/stephencharlesweiss.com/content/blog/2019-06-05/styleless-buttons-a11y.md

 One easy solution is to simply make a `<div role="button">` with an `onClick` event handler.

-A better solution is create a base button that is “styleless”.
+A better solution is create a base button that is "styleless".

 While not a _perfect_ solution (see CSS Tricks for some caveats<sup>2</sup>), the following is a good start: